 When ads are bought programmatically, they stand a high risk of ending up on unethical, undesirable sites, or a bad location on an acceptable site due to placement by keyword or interest.
 This can cost the brand heftily in terms of money as well as image.

 Advertisers concerned about where their ads end up can now use the data platform, Pixalate, designed particularly to bring transparency to programmatic ad buying and their placement on the web.

 Pixalate helps display advertisers to some extent by showing them a possible list of all the websites their ad might end up on.
 This can give you only a rough idea of the quality of site your ad is fated to by programmatic buying.
 However, if you want undeterred assurance that your ads don’t show up in the wrong places, you must manually blacklist all the undesirable sites.
 The process will take time and resources but at least the security and quality of your display ad campaign would not be compromised.

 Ad blocking software and applications gained validation when Apple allowed them into the Apps Store.
 Since then, a report by PageFair and Adobe shows, ad blocking software usage grew 41% year-on-year from Q2 2014 to Q2 2015.

-To cheer you up a little, the above mentioned figures were for desktop ad blockers.
+To cheer you up a little, the above-mentioned figures were for desktop ad blockers.
 Ad blocking in mobile users is not so vicious.
-However, a new technology which hides content from people using ad blockers is really the call of 2016.
+However, a new technology that hides content from people using ad blockers is really the call of 2016.
 This technology is believed to self-correct the problems of ad blocking in the years to come if embraced by all display advertisers.

 Display advertising still holds a good high position in the advertising industry.
 These problems do give advertisers a hard time but at least steps are being taken to avoid or alleviate them.
 You just go on working harder and better on your display ad campaigns.